desrod/greenhouse/README.md

 ---
 Default browser is Chrome but you can alternatively pass the `--browser firefox` option.

 This was only tested on Chrome, but may also work with Firefox.
 YMMV, but report issues you find and we'll fix it!

 ## Available Regions
 ---
 The available regions are `americas`, `emea` and `apac`.
-You can view/update the lists of cities in those regions directly in the source file.
+Please ***DO NOT*** update the list of cities in those regions directly in the source file without explicit discussion and approval.

 ## Additional Troubleshooting
 ---
 If you see an error that looks like:
 ```
 Traceback (most recent call last):
   File "env/lib/python3.8/site-packages/selenium/webdriver/common/service.py", line 72, in start